Chinatown Toronto: Recommendations for Your Next Visit to

-The Kensington Market and Chinatown Food Tour takes you to several of the best spots in Chinatown, and also dives in to the food and culture of neighbouring Kensington Market for a total of 7 food tastings.
+The Beyond Kensington Market Toronto Food Tour takes you to several of the best spots in Chinatown, and also dives in to the food and culture of neighbouring Kensington Market for a total of 7 food tastings.
 The tour is led by an expert local guide who infuses the whole 3 hour experience with fascinating tales from the area’s history, its current residents and with some personal anecdotes, too.
 This insider look at two distinct neighbourhoods will leave Toronto residents and visitors alike with a full stomach and happy heart.
+Toronto Food Tours

 One of the main reasons to come to Chinatown is undoubtedly for the food.
 The area is rich with abundant options for Chinese food and other East Asian cuisines.